clirdlf/ndsa.org/standards-and-practices.md

 permalink: /working-groups/standards-and-practices/
 ---

-**Standards and Practices Interest Group Co-Chairs**: Meg Phillips, National Archives and Records Administration - meg.phillips at nara dot gov; Aaron Collie, Michigan State University Libraries - collie at mail dot lib dot msu dot edu
+**Standards and Practices Interest Group Co-Chairs**: Felicity Dykas, University of Missouri Libraries - dykasf@missouri.edu; Aaron Collie, Federal Reserve Bank of St. Louis - aaron.collie@stls.frb.org

 *Take me to the [Standards and Practices Interest Group Listserv](http://lists.clir.org/cgi-bin/wa?A0=NDSA-STANDARDS)!
 If you are already a member of this Interest Group, you can always access the listserv (including its archives) at that link.
 To join this Interest Group, please contact the coordinators.*